liverday/world-cup-api/README.md

 It's totally free, and open-source, so you can collaborate with us.
 See [CONTRIBUTING](CONTRIBUTING.md) and [LICENSE](LICENSE.md)

+OBS: We don't encourage the commercial use of this API, check [FIFA Terms of Service](https://www.fifa.com/terms-of-service).

 # Documentation

 We are working on a documentation file to guide you on the use of this API, check [DOCUMENTATION.md](./DOCUMENTATION.md)